Exporting sacha inchi oil to Europe

 - Your buyers want sacha inchi oil with a minimum of impurities.
 Make sure you use post-harvesting and processing practices that limits foreign mineral matter, gums, carbohydrates (including vegetable fibres) and protein.

 - Some European buyers may require a refined oil, especially if they want to use the oil directly for a cosmetic formulation.
 If it is commercially viable and if the technology is available you can refine the oil yourself.
 If not, you can work with a (European) toll refiner.
-See our study on market channels and segments for more information.

 - Work together with a local university or laboratory to determine the fatty acid profile of your sacha inchi oil.
 You need to include this profile in the product documentation you send to your potential buyer.